IftiM/Collatz_conjecture/README.md

 Observation:

-Tried to make a graph showing the andulation of the nubers going up and down, until they all coems down to 1.
-Certain numbers taked quite long to reach back to 1, while some others are quite straight forward.
+Tried to make a graph showing the andulation of Collatz Conjecture going up and down, until they all comes down to 1.
+Certain numbers took quite long to reach back to 1, while some others were quite straight forward.

-One thing I found really interesting: when tried to run several graphs on a lets say 15 consecutive numbers, there are some instances that the maximum number that it reached during the plotting graphs, are same some multiple values.
+One thing I found really interesting: when tried to run several graphs on a lets say 25 consecutive numbers, there are some instances that the maximum number that it reached during the plotting graphs, are the same for multiple values.

 For example for numbers 108, 109 & 110: they all had exactly the same maximum